New Zealand’s South Island is home to the most breathtaking sceneries which are literally straight out of fantasy films.

 Queenstown Skyline Gondola & Restaurant

-Prepare for a sensational, one of a kind experience as you take in the stunning mountain and lake views of Queenstown – this time from way up high.
+Prepare for a sensational, one of a kind experience as you take in the stunning mountain and lake views of Queenstown.

-The Skyline Gondola will take you literally to new heights – with breathtaking views – onboard the Southern Hemisphere’s steepest cable car lift.
+The Skyline Gondola will take you to new heights onboard the Southern Hemisphere’s steepest cable car lift.

 Gaze the tremendous beauty of Queenstown from a height of 450 meters above ground and proceed to the Stratosfere Restaurant and Bar where the most memorable lunch (four-course buffet) or dinner (six-course buffet) experience awaits you.